-- Regular meetings shall be held no less than two (2) times per calendar year. - The Chairperson shall select the meeting site. - A majority of the NCJIS Advisory Committee membership in good standing, present at a regularly scheduled meeting, shall constitute a quorum for the transaction of any business. - Except in the case of extenuating circumstances, failure to be present at two (2) NCJIS Advisory Committee meetings, per calendar year, may result in the removal of member status from membership to the NCJIS Advisory Committee. - All members of the NCJIS Advisory Committee shall be entitled to the floor of any NCJIS Advisory Committee meeting; however, only Members in good standing are eligible to vote upon motions, election of Officers, and other business of NCJIS Advisory Committee before the membership. - Election of officers will take place at the annual meeting.
-Newly elected officers will assume the responsibilities of their offices immediately (see Officers). - Term limits are prescribed by NRS 179A.079. - The NCJIS Advisory Committee will receive reports of all discussions and suggestions from the NCJIS Steering Committee and NCJIS Northern and Southern Nevada Subcommittees. - NCJIS Advisory Committee members shall abide by decisions and recommendations officially adopted by NCJIS Advisory Committee at any regularly scheduled meeting.
+- NCJIS Advisory Committee meetings shall be conducted in accordance with the Nevada Open Meeting Law (NRS 241) and with Robert's Rules of Order (current edition). - Regular meetings shall be held no less than two (2) times per calendar year in accordance with NRS 179A.079 and at such other times as directed by the call of the Chairperson. - The Chairperson shall select the meeting site. - A majority of the NCJIS Advisory Committee membership in good standing, present at a regularly scheduled meeting, shall constitute a quorum for the transaction of any business. - The Director of the Department of Public Safety, the Director of the Department of Corrections, and the Attorney General may select a designee to attend meetings of the NCJIS Advisory Committee on their behalf (see NRS 179A.079 and NRS 241.025). - Except in the case of extenuating circumstances, failure to be present at two (2) NCJIS Advisory Committee meetings, per calendar year, may result in the removal of member status from membership to the NCJIS Advisory Committee. - All members of the NCJIS Advisory Committee shall be entitled to the floor of any NCJIS Advisory Committee meeting; however, only Members in good standing are eligible to vote upon motions, election of Officers, and other business of NCJIS Advisory Committee before the membership. - Election of officers will take place at the annual meetingat the first meeting of the calendar year in odd-numbered years.
+Newly-Newly-elected officers will assume the responsibilities of their offices immediately (see Officers). - Term limits for members are prescribed by NRS 179A.079. - The NCJIS Advisory Committee will may receive reports of all discussions and suggestions from the NCJIS Steering Committee and NCJIS Northern and Southern